ivotron/quiho-popper/paper/paper.md

 lies in quantifying the performance of the platform in a consistent way (3,4).
 One alternative is to look at the hardware specification and infer performance characteristics from this, a highly inaccurate task due to the lack of correspondence between advertised (or theoretical peak throughput) and actual performance observed in reality.
-For example, the spec of a platform might specify that the machine has DDR4 memory sticks, with a theoretical peak throughput of 10 GB/s, but the actual memory bandwidth could be less (usually is, by a non-deterministic fraction of the advertised performance).
+For example, the platform spec might specify that the machine has DDR4 memory sticks with a theoretical peak throughput of 10 GB/s.
+But the actual memory bandwidth is typically less in practice.
+How much less is non-deterministic and depends on access patterns.

 _quiho_ solves this problem by characterizing machine performance using microbenchmarks.
 These performance vectors are the "fingerprint"